Facts and Tips about shooting in China

 One very easy way to check the reliability of your provider is to ask, prior to your shooting, for the serial number of the camera body for instance.

-Don’t take risks; contact us prior to your shooting to see what we can help you with.
+Don’t take risks; contact us prior to your filming to see what we can help you with.
 With have a large selection of 4K cameras, from Sony, Panasonic and Canon, plenty of lenses and light kit available to rent.
 We will be happy to assist you also on other aspects of shooting in China.
-We are based in Shenzhen, Shanghai and Hong-Kong and can meet you directly in other cities.
+We are based in Shenzhen, Shanghai and Hong-Kong and can meet you directly in other cities around Asia.

 Why not hiring a freelancer?